Welcome to a new school year! We are all looking forward to another successful year of learning and growing.

 The Roar is a weekly, must-read e-newsletter sent to parents/guardians every Thursday afternoon during the school year.
 Parents/guardians are expected to read The Roar each week.
 It includes a calendar of important dates, school news, programmatic information, and links to permission slips and registration forms.
 Past issues of The Roar are available on the Heilicher website.

-Teachers use the Haiku/Powerschool web platform to share information with families about what’s going on in the classroom.
-New families will receive login information before the start of school.
-A link to Haiku/Powerschool can be found on the homepage of www.hmjds.org.
+In grades K-2, teachers use Seesaw as the web platform to share information with families about what’s going on in the classroom.
+New Heilicher families will receive login information.

 The Heilicher Magazine